sharpest-tools-in-the-shed/osen/README.md

 P2P.send(receiver, message, SOME_PORT_WE_ARE_LISTENING_TO)
 ```

-Example is in test package.
+Example is in the test package.
 Technical details are in javadocs.
 Good luck.